apetresc/Lecons-Sur-La-Theorie-Generale-Des-Surfaces/README.md

 Sure.
 Just do all the text, and note that in your pull request.
 We'll find someone with more free time to do the TikZ for you.

+#### I want to help, but I don't know how to use Git and/or GitHub

+First of all, I think you're missing out on a valuable life skill and you'd be well-served by learning how to use these amazing tools.
+But either way, it doesn't matter -- I'll be happy to e-mail reviews out to you manually, and commit LaTeX for you.
+Just [contact me] [7] through e-mail and we'll work something out.

   [1]: http://miktex.org/   "MikTeX"
   [2]: http://www.tug.org/mactex/2011/   "MacTeX"
   [3]: http://www.archive.org/details/leconsurlagendes01darbrich "Original text"
   [4]: https://github.com/apetresc/Lecons-Sur-La-Theorie-Generale-Des-Surfaces/wiki/Style-Guide  "Style Guide"
   [5]: https://github.com/apetresc/Lecons-Sur-La-Theorie-Generale-Des-Surfaces/wiki/Reviewer-List  "Reviewer List"
   [6]: https://launchpad.net/rubber  "Rubber"
+  [7]: mailto:apetresc@gmail.com  "E-mail Adrian"